sallyboutaleb/UberData/README.md

 ```

-# Create a pivot table to count trips by hour
+### Create a pivot table to count trips by hour
+I created a pivot table to count the number of trips by hour.
+It first groups the data by hour and then uses the summarise function to count the number of trips for each hour.
+Finally, it pivots the table using the pivot_longer function to make it easier to work with.
 ```r
 trips_by_hour <- final_df %>%
   group_by(hour) %>%